 If you struggle with stubborn fatty deposits in specific problem areas that just don’t respond to diet and exercise, liposuction may be a solution to achieving the toned body contour you desire.
-Plastic surgeon Nathan Eberle, M.D., D.D.S., offer patients in Fort Lauderdale and Broward County the opportunity to tighten and sculpt their body with liposuction and other cosmetic procedures at the Weston Center for Plastic Surgery.
+Board-certified plastic surgeon Nathan Eberle, M.D., D.D.S., offer patients in Fort Lauderdale and Broward County the opportunity to tighten and sculpt their body with liposuction and other cosmetic procedures at the Weston Center for Plastic Surgery.
 Every year, more and more patients are turning to plastic surgery and cosmetic procedures to improve their appearance and self-esteem.
 Contact our office to inquire about liposuction and other procedures that may be right for you.

 - Back to work in days

 - Back to the gym in 2 weeks

 - Back to full exercise in 6 weeks